CodeChrisB/bookless/README.md

-## bookless the smart accounting software
+## bookless the smart accounting software.